-As of December 31, 2020 and 2019, please refer to Note 9 for the outstanding contractual commitments of the new product development contracts and outsourcing design contracts signed between the Company and its related parties because they have not reached the agreed development and design stage.
+As of December 31, 2021 and 2020, the new product development contracts and outsourcing design contracts signed by the merged company and its related parties have not yet been recognized due to the failure to reach the agreed development and design stage.
+Please refer to Note 9 for details.